ytam/CustomToast/README.md

 }
 ```

-then add a library dependency
+then add the library to dependency

 ```groovy
 dependencies {